 At this point, your rice should be fine and ready to be served.
 With darker color rice, you will need double the water since it takes more time.

-If you are a busy person, you can purchase a rice cooker.
+If you are a busy person, you should learn the right way to cook rice in a rice cooker.
 This kitchenware is very useful since all you have to do is wash and rinse your rice, put the pot inside the cooker, and push a button.
 You don’t have to control the heat since everything is automatic.

 If you have a rice cooker, preparing rice with it will save you much time.